Dynamical Variational Autoencoders: A Comprehensive Review: Other models

 \section{Other models}

-\textbf{FVAE:} The authors of \citep{deng2017factorized} propose a model called Factorized VAE (FVAE) that combines the VAE with tensor factorization \citep{kuleshov2015tensor, huang2016flexible}, this latter being applied on the latent vector $\myz$.
-Since one of the dimension of the tensor factorization is discrete time, this model implicitly involves data dynamics modeling.
-However, the temporal patterns are sampled from a standard log-normal distribution, hence independently over time, and data decoding is also processed independently at every time frame.
-It is thus unclear how the temporal dynamics are actually encoded.
+\textbf{Factorized variational autoencoder (FVAE):} \citet{deng2017factorized} proposed the FVAE model, which combines a VAE with tensor factorization \citep{kuleshov2015tensor, huang2016flexible}.
+This latter is applied on the latent vector $\myz$.
+As one of the tensor factorization dimension is discrete time, this model implicitly involves data dynamics modeling.
+However, the temporal patterns are sampled from a standard log-normal distribution, hence independently over time, and data decoding is also processed independently at each time frame.
+It is thus unclear how temporal dynamics are actually encoded.